-The Remuneration Policy for Board Directors for the 2022--2024 period, as submitted to the Annual General Meeting by the Board of Directors, establishes a total of 2,394,882 shares as the maximum number of shares that may be distributed as a result of the Plan's implementation.
+The Compensation Policy for Board Directors for the 2022-2024 period, approved by the Annual General Meeting on March 11, 2022, establishes a total of 2,394,882 shares as the maximum number of shares that may be distributed as a result of the Plan's implementation.

-The calculation and determination of the incentive will be carried out within thirty days following the approval by the General Shareholders' Meeting of the Company of the Consolidated Annual Accounts of MAPFRE corresponding to the year in which the corresponding cycle ends, and will be subject to compliance with the following requirements:
+The incentive will be calculated and determined within thirty days following the approval by the Company's Annual General Meeting of the MAPFRE Consolidated Annual Accounts corresponding to the year of completion of each cycle, subject to the following requirements:

-(i) Maintaining an active employment or commercial relationship with the MAPFRE Group during the term of the Plan, and

-(ii) that the Company is not making a loss according to the latest approved financial statements.
+- (i) Maintaining an active employment or commercial relationship with the MAPFRE Group during the term of the Plan, and - (ii) that the Company is not making a loss according to the latest approved financial statements.